 Policy Layer Enactment: New Terrains of Understanding (2015-2020)

 Funded by: The Social Sciences and Humanities Research Council (SSHRC)

 This SSHRC funded study explores the complexities of policy layer enactment in Ontario secondary schools.
 Findings shed new light on how policy is interpreted, prioritized and "done" in real-world contexts.
 Relatively few policy studies investigate the enactment of multiple policies at the same time despite criticisms that single-policy research fails to capture actors' holistic experiences in managing multiple, competing policy demands.
 Yet, understanding how the layers operate addresses essential questions about what occurs in schools.
-This research is a case study guided methodologically by established qualitative methods from policy sociology, and augmented with post-qualitative methods
+This research is a case study guided methodologically by established qualitative methods from policy sociology, and augmented with post-qualitative methods.

-The Contemporary Work of Secondary School Principals (2013-Present)
+The Contemporary Work of Secondary School Principals (2013-2015)

 This study builds on my previous research, except I narrow in on the work of secondary school principals examine how they understand and approach their work.
 This study employs a mixed-methods design.
 Currently 15 out of 30 secondary school principals have been interviewed and two case studies are in progress.
 The case studies consist of observations of two secondary school principals throughout a school year.